Dr. Aylin Yildiz

 During her doctoral studies, Aylin was awarded the International Law Association (ILA) Scholarship for the 79th Biennial Conference of the ILA, which took place in December 2020.
 Aylin, alongside her five-member team, also received the runner-up awards in the ‘Best Negotiation’ and ‘Best Written Advice’ during the January 2020 ‘Hours of Crisis’ competition, which was organized by the Hague Academy of International Law.

 She obtained a Bachelor of Laws degree from the London School of Economics and Political Sciences (LSE) in the UK, a Master of Laws degree from the University of Toronto in Canada, and a Bachelor of Laws Equivalency Degree from the University of Istanbul in Turkey.

-Aylin has worked as a lawyer in the private sector as a member of the Istanbul Bar, and has undertaken volunteering work including interviewing games maker applicants for the London 2012 Olympics, and editing for the University of Toronto Law Faculty Journal.
+She is a member of the Istanbul bar as a fully qualified lawyer, and she worked in the private sector providing legal advice to companies and banks.
+She has also undertaken volunteering work including interviewing games maker applicants for the London 2012 Olympics, and editing for the University Of Toronto Faculty Of Law Review.